MirisWisdom/Albumin/doc/cover.md

 # Cover Art

-Before creating the encoded file, Gunloader will instruct FFmpeg to extract an image of a frame from the source video.
+Before creating the encoded file, Albumin will instruct FFmpeg to extract an image of a frame from the source video.
 It will use the image as a cover art for the encoded audio file.

 The frame of the cover art will always be **30 seconds** after the **start** of the song in the video: